 My number one piece of advice for anyone studying law is to listen, which is true of any profession actually.
 We really don’t listen enough.
 We talk a lot.
 We move a lot but perhaps the best lesson I’ve learned is to just listen to people who are most impacted by things who have more knowledge on things.
 There are a thousand lawyers who perhaps know more than me but all I know is that I’ve listened to others and improved as a result of having done so.

 I want to continue doing the things I enjoy rather than the things I have to do.
 I’ll never shy away from challenges.
 I’ll always avoid boredom and that means keeping myself busy.
 I want to ensure the next generation, including my children, have more opportunities than I ever did.

-The Prosecutor by Nazir Afzal is available here.
+You can order The Prosecutor by Nazir Afzal.